Tell a Brand Story Using:Hero's Journey

 4

 Who or what gave them the push to act?
-(This is where your brand, product, or insight enters)
+This is where your brand enters.
+(The Mentor)

 5